cielotds/ACP-Final-Project/README.md

-Project Title: Point of Sale System with Order History and Payment Status
+Point of Sale System with Order History and Payment Status
 I. A brief project overview

 The project is a Point of Sale (POS) system designed to streamline the order management process for Good House Burger.
 It includes features for taking customer orders, displaying order history and tracking payment statuses.
 The order history records details such as order IDs, total prices, date and timestamps, and payment statuses (paid or not paid).
 The system also supports generating a receipt with date and time for transparency and record-keeping.

 II.
 Explanation of how Python concepts, libraries, etc. were applied